Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Introduction

 \section{Introduction}

 Modeling disturbances in an ecosystem---or any system---requires choices along a number of axes.
 Disturbances can be treated as deterministic or stochastic; spatially homogeneous or heterogeneous; temporally continuous or discrete.
 While a model of wildfires on the scale of 1,000 km might include stochastic components and spatial heterogeneity, controlled burns on the scale of 100 meters might be reasonably modeled as deterministic and spatially uniform.
 We focus on the case of deterministic, nonspatial models and probe the third axis: whether disturbances occur continuously in time or at discrete time points.
 In particular, we ask how this choice impacts model predictions.
+Given that simple differential equations are used to model real-world disturbances that are markedly discrete in flavor, such as fire \cite{accatino2010tree} and rainfall \cite{klausmeier1999regular} events, do the predictions of discrete disturbance models differ enough to justify their increased complexity cost?